DataDog/chef-handler-datadog/CONTRIBUTING.md

 ## Building and using local snapshots

-Some times you need to test chef-handler-datadog before a fix is merged.
+Sometimes you need to test chef-handler-datadog before a fix is merged.
 In this case you need to:

 * Set the version in `lib/chef_handler_datadog.rb`
   If the current version is `0.11.0` then you should bump to `0.11.1.pre`.